 The East Lansing Public Schools passed a bond issue in 2000 to build a district-wide network infrastructure.
 Subsequent funding allowed for technology hardware to be added to the Middle and High School buildings and their classrooms.
-Some of the goals for 2009-2011 are to:
+The District is considering a facility/technology bond for 2011 and some of the goals for that bond are to:

-- improve the technology in the six elementary buildings to bring them to a level commensurate with the Middle and High Schools - build a flexible schedule of maintenance funding for existing technology - balance technology maintenance funding with upgrade and growth funding - align the Technology Plan with the District Strategic Plan - develop an aggressive project-based tech-integrated curriculum program that enables students to collaborate with their peers inside and outside of their classroom and District
+- improve the technology infrastructure in the six elementary buildings to include wireless networks, improved classroom audio enhancement systems, and interactive whiteboards in every classroom - build a flexible schedule of maintenance funding for existing technology - balance technology maintenance funding with upgrade and growth funding - replace aging laptop carts at the secondary level - develop an aggressive project-based tech-integrated curriculum program that enables students to collaborate with their peers inside and outside of their classroom and District